|| Incredible Edible Crafts

 To make this candy arrangement you will need: a huge coffee mug flower pot from walmart, floral taped skews, shredded paper, large styrofoam ball, newspaper (to put around the floral ball in the pot to make a tighter fit), bluefin/sticks, cellophane and coordinating tissue paper (take color cues from the pot), various chocolate candies (make sure to include: kisses, small individuall wrapped reases cups, raffaello).

-Candy arrangement by Jennifer Dy, Mandaue city, Philippines
+Sweet arrangement by Jennifer Dy, Mandaue city, Philippines

 "I just wanted to share something I made for my friend's birthday.
 Thank you for your book, it really inspires me."

-Baby Shower Candy Bouquets by Kelly Walker
+Ideas for Baby Shower by Kelly Walker

 Candy Arrangement for Pastor's Appreciation Month